 How to stop your puppy crying at night

-Learning how to get a puppy to sleep through the night is likely high on your agenda if you’ve just welcomed an adorable bundle of fur into your family.
-Puppies are much like children in that they can feel scared and vulnerable at night, so they’ll often cry as a way of signaling to you that they’re in need of company and comfort.
+Puppies are much like babies in that they can feel scared and vulnerable at night, so they’ll often cry as a way of signaling to you that they need company and comfort.
+We know this can be tiring and overwhelming.

 Why is my puppy crying at night?